 field that the LORD God had made.
-69

-He said70 to the woman,71 "Did God72 actually say, 'You73 shall not eat of any tree in the garden'?"74 2 And the woman said to the serpent, "We may eat of the fruit of the trees in the garden, 3 but God said, 'You shall not eat of the fruit of the tree that is in the midst of the
+He said to the woman, "Did God actually say, 'You shall not eat of any tree in the garden'?"
+2 And the woman said to the serpent, "We may eat of the fruit of the trees in the garden, 3 but God said, 'You shall not eat of the fruit of the tree that is in the midst of the

-- One implication of these words is that God made the serpent.
-Thus, the serpent is not eternal and he is not equal with God.
-Since this is the case, and everything was good when it was created, there must have been a time when the serpent was good.
-This means there was a fall of the serpent.
-When, exactly, did this happen?
-What were the events that led to Satan's fall?
-It is significant to note that Moses is not interested in telling the reader that story at this time.
-He is telling the story of people and their fall, not the story of the serpent and its fall.
-It helps the preacher or teacher to be concerned about the things the author is concerned about.
-To put it another way, if the author doesn't care about a particular subject, the reader shouldn't care, either.
-These "hidden stories" may be interesting, but they are not the main point of the passage.
-Another example of this is Moses's reference to the Nephilim in Genesis 6:4.
-These "mighty men who were of old" are interesting, but they are not the point of the passage.
-If they were the main point, we would have been told more about them.
-Moses is telling his readers something far more important.
-It is the joy and obligation of the preacher to discover the important messages of each passage and to proclaim those things. - Satan's way of talking to the woman is typical of how he "speaks" to all people.
+- 70 Satan's way of talking to the woman is typical of how he "speaks" to all people.
 He always speaks lies (again, see John 8:44).
-In order to stand firm in the face of such temptation, the Christian must know God's good words, remember those words, when temptation comes and resist Satan.
-See James 4:7 and 1 Peter 5:8-9. - Tt is significant that the serpent speaks to Eve rather than to Adam.
+In order to stand firm in the face of such temptation, the Christian must know God's good words, remember those words when temptation comes and resist Satan.
+See James 4:7 and 1 Peter 5:8-9. - 71 It is significant that the serpent speaks to Eve rather than to Adam.
 It is as if he is trying to undermine God's order in creation.
 Adam, remember, was created first and Eve was created to be his helper.
 The serpent's manner of avoiding God's order of authority should be a clue to the reader that the serpent has evil intentions.
 This is typical of Satan.
 He delights in upsetting God's good order. - Satan does not use God's covenant name (Yahweh Elohim) when he speaks to the woman.
 Instead, he uses the more general name of God (Elohim).
 This is a clue to the reader that the serpent is not a covenant "friend" of God.
 By using the more general name of God and not his personal name, he speaks about God in such a way as to keep the woman at an emotional distance from God.
 This is how Satan deceives people.
 He hates God's covenant with people and will always do what he can to distance people from it.
 It is significant that in the woman's answer, she refers to God in this same way.
-Because of Satan's confusing speech, God has been, in a sense, placed at a distance from the people! - 73 The "you" used in this verse (and in the following verses) is plural.
-Satan may be talking to the woman, but he is speaking about both Eve and Adam. - The LXX (an ancient Greek translation of the original Hebrew) reads "Why did God say, 'You may not eat from every tree in the garden'".
+Because of Satan's confusing speech, God has been, in a sense, placed at a distance from the people! - The "you" used in this verse (and in the following verses) is plural.
+Satan may be talking to the woman, but he is speaking about both Eve and Adam. - 74 The LXX (an ancient Greek translation of the original Hebrew) reads "Why did God say, 'You may not eat from every tree in the garden'".